WHY STUDY ANIME AND MANGA IN JAPAN?

 KNOW BEFORE YOU GO

-- The diverse personal and social identities of participants may, in part, shape their experience abroad.
+• The diverse personal and social identities of participants may, in part, shape their experience abroad.
 In-country partners will discuss cultural norms and the local context during orientation.
 Please read our approach to Diversity, Equity, and Inclusion for further information.
-All students will have a safe space within the program spaces and with the local staff and group leaders.
+We take a collective effort for all students to have a safe space within the program spaces and with the local staff and group leaders.